How to Become a Bartender

 What skills and traits are necessary to succeed as a bartender?

-Bartenders must have excellent communication skills and the ability to build a rapport with their customers.
-They also need a sharp memory and to stay organized.
+Jobs for bartenders require excellent communication skills and the ability to build a rapport with customers.
+A great bartender will also need a sharp memory and the ability to stay organized.
 Another important part of the job is monitoring how intoxicated guests are and knowing when to stop serving them.
-Above all, the safety of bartenders and their guests is crucial.
+The safety of bartenders and their guests will always come first.

-Employment of bartenders is projected to grow 32% from 2020 to 2030.
-That’s much faster than the average for all occupations, according to the Bureau of Labor Statistics.
-About 111,300 bartender jobs are projected each year, on average, over the next decade.
+Employment of bartenders is projected to grow 3% from 2022 to 2032, according to the Bureau of Labor Statistics.
+That’s about on average for all other occupations.
+Approximately 111,300 bartender jobs are projected each year, on average, over the next decade.

 PeopleReady connects you with bartender jobs and other hospitality jobs

-Whether you want to be a bartender, server, cook or some other role, PeopleReady gives you access to hospitality jobs in your local community.
-Our website and our app, JobStack, let you apply to jobs 24/7 and choose ones that fit your skill set and schedule.
-In fact, we have a variety of hospitality jobs available now.
-For example:
+Whether you’re a beginner bartender or an experienced pro, PeopleReady gives you access to flexible and temporary jobs in your local community.
+Our website and our app, JobStack, let you apply to barback jobs, bartender jobs and a variety of other hospitality jobs right from your phone.
+You choose work that fits your skill set and your schedule and we take care of the rest.
+Here are some examples of event jobs and hospitality jobs available now:

 PeopleReady, a TrueBlue company (NYSE: TBI), specializes in quick and reliable on-demand labor and highly skilled workers.
 PeopleReady supports a wide range of industries, including construction, manufacturing and logistics, retail and hospitality.
 Leveraging its game changing JobStack staffing app and presence in more than 600 markets throughout North America, PeopleReady served approximately 83,000 businesses and put approximately 226,000 people to work in 2022.